photo courtesy of Alamy

 - Set a schedule of meetings or communications, including individual interaction for those who will be most affected

-Pope Francis has made numerous strategic visits in the past six years and has dedicated time at the pulpit to hammer home the message that the church and the world cannot remain the same.
+Pope Francis has made numerous strategic visits in the past decade and has dedicated time at the pulpit to hammer home the message that the church and the world cannot remain the same.
 He has also been effective at tailoring his message to increase relevancy for his specific audiences.
-For example, on Palm Sunday, which was also World Youth Day, he urged young people to speak out when needed, but to remember why they speak rather than speaking out in order to be seen as a “superstar.”
+For example, in a recent speech on World Youth Day, he urged young people to speak out when needed, but to remember why they speak rather than speaking out in order to be seen as a “superstar.”

 He Models the Way Through the Narrow Gate